 Free - ticket that does not require payment upon checkout

-Donation - this is not a ticket, it's an option to make a donation while buying a ticket
+Donation - this is not a ticket.
+It's an option to donate while buying a ticket

 Name - label of the ticket

-Quantity - number of tickets to be sold
+Quantity - number of tickets you want to sell

 Price - ticket cost

-Fees - option to pass the credit card processing fee and Accelevents percentage on ticket price to the customer or absorb those fees to be paid by the event organizer.
+Fees - option to pass the credit card processing fee and Accelevents fee to the customer or absorb those fees.
 Click here to learn more about fees.

-Virtual - allows the attendee to enter the virtual event only
+Virtual - allows the attendee to join the virtual event only

 Hybrid - allows the attendee to enter both the physical and virtual event